 - Apply each semester to be considered for this assistance.
 Applicants are eligible for only 1 award per semester.

 - Applications are processed each term, 6 weeks before courses begin through the end of the drop/add period for the term, or as long as funds are available.

 - Applications are processed in the order received by our office.

 - Original applications with both employer and student signatures are required.
 If you choose to fax a copy to our office, you must also mail the signed original application form.

 - Specific completion directions are included on the application form.

-- Award letters are mailed to eligible recipients indicating the approved course, the award amount, and instructions to ensure the award is applied to your student account.
+- Award letters are emailed to eligible recipients indicating the approved course, the award amount, and instructions to ensure the award is applied to your student account.

 - Recipients are obligated to maintain employment in the field of early care and education for three months post-course-completion.
 Individuals leaving the field will be required to repay the award funds received.